JabRef/jabref/docs/sweng/SpecificationBook.md

 ## 6. Acceptance Criteria

-* /A10/ One plain text reference is passed to the feature.
+* /A10/ The user opens the feature, pastes a plain text reference(&rarr;Glossary) and parses it. (&rarr; Use-case 1 & 7)
-* /A20/ Multiple plain text references are passed to the feature.
+* /A20/ The user opens the feature, pastes multiple plain text references(&rarr;Glossary) and parses them. (&rarr; Use-case 4)
-* /A30/ Garbage text is passed to the feature.
+* /A30/ The user opens the feature, pastes an arbitrary text (not a vaild plain text reference) and tries to parse it. (&rarr; Use-case 2)
-* /A40/ No text is passed to the feature.
+* /A40/ The user opens the feature, pastes nothing and tries to parse. (&rarr; Use-case 3)